-As opposed to manually combing through websites and social media on your own, you could opt to using software that automates ORM tasks.
+As opposed to manually combing through websites and social media on your own, you could opt to use software that automates ORM tasks.

 One of the simplest and most effective monitoring tools is Google Alerts.
 By simply entering your brand name in the tool, you’ll receive notifications of news stories and media that talk about your company.
 With that, you will know immediately when your company is being talked about or mentioned, and you can respond quickly if necessary.

 There’s another tool; Brand24 which goes a step further.
 Rather than just crawling news stories, it monitors social media for mentions of your brand as well.
-It can even perform a “sentiment analysis,” analyzing key emotion words in customer reviews to let you know how customers and prospects feel generally about your brand.
+It can even perform a “sentiment analysis,” analyzing key emotional words in customer reviews to let you know how customers and prospects generally feel about your brand.